neftjs/neft/index.coffee.md

 *assert* assert.scope(*String* message)
 ---------------------------------------

-This function returns standard *assert* function with all features.

-All fail messages will be prefixed by given *message*.
+All fail messages will be prefixed by the given *message*.

 	assert.scope = (msg) ->
 		msg = "#{@_scope}#{msg}"